rjspencer/docs/api_v1.md

 ### Example Response

 See the response for `/photos`, the photo object will be structured with the same keys / values (just not in an array).

+## /photos/albums
+`[GET] /account/{accountId}/photos/albums`
+Lists photos albums from an account.

+### GET Parameters

+limit

+    the number of items to limit the response to

+    accepted values are any positive number

+    defaults to 50

+offset

+    how much to offset the returned items by

+    accepted values are any number greater than or equal to zero

+    defaults to 0

+order_by

+    how to order the returned items

+    accepted values are `created` and `modified`

+    defaults to `created`

+direction

+    what direction to order the returned items

+    accepted values are `ASC` and `DESC`

+    defaults to `DESC`

+### Example Response

+	{
+	    "metadata": {
+	        "http_code": 200
+	    },
+	    "data": [{
+	        "id": 1724,
+	        "title": "Photo Album Title",
+	        "description": "",
+	        "short_url": "http:\/\/stgb.dev\/pa\/vJ",
+	        "created_by": 1,
+	        "created": "2014-12-04 13:44:26",
+	        "modified_by": 8,
+	        "modified": "2014-12-16 22:38:56",
+	        "like_count": 0,
+	        "custom_field_data": [],
+	        "photos": 1
+	    }]
+	}

+### Response Explanation

+photos

+    the number of photos this photo album has

+    if you specify to expand the photos key, it will be an array of the photos for this album (structured the same as the photo listing endpoint)

+## /albums/{albumId}
+`[GET] /account/{accountId}/photos/album/{albumId}`
+This endpoint can be used to get a single photo album from an account.

+### Example Response

+See the response for `/photos/albums`, it will be structured the same except that it won't be in an array.

 # Video
 These endpoints revolve around the ability to upload and stream video through StageBloc.
 Video consists of both individual videos and those videos being organized into various playlists.